Bugs:The Fantastic Adventures of Dizzy

 Screen Transition Music Glitch

 When playing on a PAL console, the music temporarily speeds up during screen transitions.
 This affects all game revisions, though it's most noticeable in both Red versions.
-This bug does not occur on NTSC machines on any revision.

 Skip Item Pickup Animation